Reigate: Independent schools

 Micklefield School was founded in 1910 and takes its name from its original location, Micklefield House in Evesham Road.
 It moved to its current site in Somers Road, to the north of the town centre, in 1925.
 In 2021, Micklefield is a coeducational, independent day school for children aged 2 to 11.

 Reigate St Mary's School was founded in 1950 as the choir school for St Mary's Church.
 Initially for boys only, it became coeducational in 2003, when it was made the principal feeder school for Reigate Grammar School.
 In 2021, Reigate St Mary's is a coeducational day school for children aged 2 to 11.

 Reigate Grammar School traces its origins to 1675, when Henry Smith, an Alderman of the City of London, left a bequest of £150 for the purchase of land for a "free school".
 The first master, Revd John Williamson, was the vicar of Reigate and for the first two centuries, several headmasters were also parish priests.
 The school became a grammar school in 1861 and around this time many of the original buildings were replaced.
 The school was taken over by Surrey County Council under the Education Act 1944, but became independent in 1976.
 In the same year, girls were admitted to the sixth form and the school became fully coeducational in 1993.
 It merged with Reigate St Mary's Prep School and Chinthurst School in 2003 and 2017 and, as of 2021, the three school together educate around 1,500 pupils aged from 3 to 18.
 An international division was created in 2017, to work in partnership with the Kaiyuan Education Fund, to establish up to five schools in China.

-Dunottar School was founded in 1926 and is named after Dunottar Castle in Aberdeenshire, where the Scottish Crown Jewels were kept between 1651 and 1660.
+Dunottar School was founded in 1926 and is named after Dunnottar Castle in Aberdeenshire, where the Scottish Crown Jewels were kept between 1651 and 1660.
 In 1933, the school moved to its current site, the former High Trees house, which had been built in 1867.
 In 2021, Dunottar is a co-educational independent day school for children aged 11 to 18.
 It became part of United Learning in 2014.

 Other schools

-Reigate Valley College at Sidlow just south of the town is a former pupil referral unit that educates pupils that have had behavioral issues in mainstream schools.
-There are two special schools in the town catering for students with special educational needs, Brooklands School on Wray Park Road and Moon Hall College at Flanchford Bridge near Leigh.
+Reigate Valley College at Sidlow, just south of the town, is a former pupil referral unit that educates pupils who have had behavioural issues in mainstream schools.
+There are two schools in the town for students with special educational needs: Brooklands School on Wray Park Road and Moon Hall College at Flanchford Bridge near Leigh.